alaeddine-13/infrabot/README.md

 The `--model` flag allows you to specify which model to use for infrastructure generation.
 Make sure to set the corresponding API key as an environment variable before running the command.

-SkyBot supports all models available through LiteLLM (see [LiteLLM Documentation](https://docs.litellm.ai/docs/)), including but not limited to:
+InfraBot supports all models available through LiteLLM (see [LiteLLM Documentation](https://docs.litellm.ai/docs/)), including but not limited to:
 - OpenAI (default), for instance: `gpt-4o`, `o3-mini`
 - Groq, for instance: `groq/deepseek-r1-distill-llama-70b`
 - Perplexity, for instance: `perplexity/sonar-pro`